Shawne Williams: Professional career

-Dallas Mavericks (2008–2010)

-On October 10, 2008, Williams was traded to the Dallas Mavericks for Eddie Jones, two first-round draft picks and cash.

-New York Knicks (2010–2011)

 On January 11, 2010, the Mavericks traded him and Kris Humphries to the New Jersey Nets for Eduardo Nájera.
 Four days later, the Nets waived Williams.
 On September 23, 2010, the New York Knicks signed Williams to a one-year contract.
 Williams had his best season with New York, playing a key role off the bench for the team as the Knicks reached the 2011 NBA playoffs.

-New Jersey Nets (2011–2012)

 On December 15, 2011, the New Jersey Nets signed Williams to a two-year contract, beating the offer made by the New York Knicks.

-Guangzhou Liu Sui (2013)

 On March 15, 2012, the Nets traded Williams, Mehmet Okur, and a 2012 first-round draft pick to the Portland Trail Blazers for veteran small forward Gerald Wallace.
 Williams never appeared in a game for Portland.

 In early 2013, Williams joined Guangzhou Liu Sui for the 2013 NBL season.

-Los Angeles Lakers / Los Angeles D-Fenders (2013–2014)

 On September 3, 2013, Williams signed with the Los Angeles Lakers.
 He was waived on January 7, 2014, the deadline before his contract would become guaranteed.
 The Lakers had injuries to guards Kobe Bryant, Steve Nash, Steve Blake, Jordan Farmar, and Xavier Henry, and wanted to free up Williams' roster spot and salary in the event they later need another replacement at guard.
 On January 27, 2014, Williams was acquired by the Los Angeles D-Fenders of the NBA D-League.
 On February 6, 2014, he re-signed with the Lakers to a 10-day contract.
 He did not sign a second 10-day contract with the Lakers after his first 10-day contract expired.
 On February 19, 2014, he was re-acquired by the D-Fenders.

-Miami Heat (2014–2015)

 On August 1, 2014, Williams signed with the Miami Heat, rejoining former Pacers teammate Danny Granger.
 On February 19, 2015, Williams was traded to the New Orleans Pelicans in a three-team trade involving the Phoenix Suns.
 Three days later, he was waived by the Pelicans.

-Detroit Pistons (2015)

 On February 24, 2015, Williams was claimed off waivers by the Detroit Pistons.
 On June 11, 2015, Williams was traded, along with Caron Butler, to the Milwaukee Bucks in exchange for Ersan İlyasova.
 However, he was later waived by the Bucks on June 30, 2015.

-Iowa Wolves (2017–2018)

 In October 2017, Williams joined the Iowa Wolves in the NBA G League.

-Al-Riffa (2019)

 On January 21, 2019, Williams was reported to have joined the Al-Riffa of the Bahraini Premier League.